I decided to try Nytol Herbal for a week in a situation when I know I tend to sleep worse – when I’m away from home and not in my own bed.

-Nytol Original and Nytol One-A-Night – these aren’t herbal but contain an antihistamine.
-They come in blue packets instead of the green herbal ones.
+Nytol Original and Nytol One-A-Night – these aren’t herbal but contain the antihistamine diphenhydramine.
+They come in blue boxes, whereas the herbal range are in green boxes.

-Nytol Liquid Caramel Flavour – the latest in the Nytol range.
-It also contains an antihistamine, but as an oral solution for those who don’t like tablets.
+Nytol Liquid Caramel Flavour – it also contains an antihistamine, but as an oral solution for those who don’t like tablets.

 Please note that this review is only for Nytol Herbal.
 To find out more about the stronger antihistamine version, you can read my review of Nytol One-A-Night.

 The first point to note is that the pills are very small, which meant they were easy to swallow.
 However, they did have a strong valerian smell since they come in tablet form rather than a capsule.